VirtCode/serene-aur/server/README.md

 # do not require authentication for the read-only parts of the api
 ALLOW_READS=false

+# DEBUG the unix or tcp url to docker with a prefix (e.g. tcp://127.0.0.1:2375)
+#       the runner containers will be spun up on this docker instance
+DOCKER_URL=unix:///var/run/docker.sock

 # DEBUG the port the server binds to in the container
 PORT=80